top of page

 Platforms like Upfluence, Aspire, and Klear are designed for influencer discovery.
 Tools like Heepsy and Brandwatch also help identify key voices within conversations.

-8. Response Time and Customer Queries
+8. Response time and customer queries

 Social media has become a key customer service channel.
 Many users turn to platforms to ask questions, share feedback, or raise concerns.